-- > Ensure consistent and fair enforcement of organizational by-laws, rules, policies and operating procedures. - Review and update WSA's by-laws, rules, policies and operating procedures. - > Continue to grow resource library to assist growth and development of new and existing clubs - Review and update the job descriptions and conduct evaluations for all paid staff annually. - > Work on ensuring club membership compliance through WSA membership committee initiatives - > Develop documents/means to increase membership's knowledge of WSA (create welcome packet). - > Create relevant partnerships and resources (financial, educational, in-kind, etc) and promote and take advantage of USYS partnerships.
+- > Ensure consistent and fair enforcement of organizational by-laws, rules, policies, and operating procedures. - > Review and update WSA's by-laws, rules, policies, and operating procedures. - Continue to grow resource library to assist growth and development of new and existing clubs. - Review and update the job descriptions and conduct evaluations for all paid staff annually. - > Work on ensuring club membership compliance through WSA membership committee initiatives. - > Develop documents/means to increase membership's knowledge of WSA. - Create relevant partnerships and resources (financial, educational, in-kind, etc) and promote and take advantage of USYS partnerships. - > Translate documents into Spanish and work with clubs to do the same.

-- Seek feedback on the strategic plan. - Assess the effectiveness of the strategic plan. - > Grow the best practice resource library and create mechanism/platform to encourage dissemination and sharing. - Modify the strategic plan based on initial assessment. - Analysis of underserved communities/populations and ways to reach them.
+- Seek feedback on the strategic plan. - Assess the effectiveness of the strategic plan. - > Grow the best practice resource library and create mechanism/platform to encourage dissemination and sharing. - Modify the strategic plan based on initial assessment.

-- > Ensure consistent and fair enforcement of organizational by-laws, rules, policies and operating procedures. - Maintain positive, transparent working relationships with all WSA stakeholders. - ightharpoonup Utilize modified strategic plan as a benchmark for all decisions.
+- > Ensure consistent and fair enforcement of organizational by-laws, rules, policies, and operating procedures. - Maintain positive, transparent working relationships with all WSA stakeholders. - Utilize modified strategic plan as a benchmark for all decisions.